No, I’m not pregnant.

 And, no, I’m not trying to get pregnant, either.

-I just get a lot of questions from moms-to-be asking me what skincare products they should avoid not to harm their precious babies.
+I just get a lot of questions from moms-to-be asking me what skincare products they should avoid during pregnancy not to harm their precious babies.

 Auntie Google means well but she’s slightly exaggerating.
 There are some ingredients in your skincare products you should totally avoid during pregnancy, breastfeeding, or while you’re trying to conceive, though, but they’re not as many as you think.